mdekauwe/EucFACE_paper/models/CABL/README.md

+# CABLE simulations

+Author:
+Bernard Pak

+## Overview ##

 The CABLE code is based on my branch at revision 2164.
 The codes I/O had been modified to read in the supplied met forcing directly and output the required text files for EucFACE submission.
 Further hacking to the code aims at overwriting some default parameters with the EucFACE supplied parameters although some of these were done in the input parameter files when possible (veg_params_cable_MK3L_v2.txt_EucFACE, pftlookup_csiro_v16_17tiles.csv_EucFACE).